alepulver/my-thesis/README.md

 #### Admin panel

-- Allow viewing results graphically (toDataURL)
-- Add password or token to /reports
 - Allow downloading as CSV or any tabulated format
 - Maybe displaying online with d3/vega/etc

 #### Ideas

+- Deploy to openshift for production
 - Move buttons and color bar outside canvas (easier and saves space)
 - Add message box responding to current mouse position outside canvas
 - Refactor widgets in a wrapper and decorator objects
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor

 ### References